 Our Common Values lead us to choose materials which:

-In alignment with Boston College social justice goals, the Boston College Libraries strongly support Open Access initiatives whenever possible in their purchasing.
+In alignment with Boston College social justice goals, we strongly support Open Access initiatives whenever possible in their purchasing.
 See our Open Access Guide for more details.
 Here are some examples of the Libraries' Open Access initiatives:

 The Library also supports publishers who allow deposition of content in repositories, including e-Scholarship@bc.edu/ for open access to preprint materials.
 Boston College Libraries, with the support of the Provost, offers the Open Access Fund for individual researchers publishing in fully-open access venues.